delete101020/hasura-keycloak/README.md

 Clients > `hasura` > Roles > Add role

+2.7 Get the Public Key

+Realm Settings > Keys > Active.
+Click on the "Public Key" Button in the row with the Algorithm RS256.
+Inside the docker-compose.yml, replace the HASURA_GRAPHQL_JWT_SECRET with a line similar to the following:
+`HASURA_GRAPHQL_JWT_SECRET: '{"type": "RS256", "key": "-----BEGIN CERTIFICATE-----\n...\n-----END CERTIFICATE-----"}'`
+Replace the ... with the Key you just copied.

 ## 3. Start Hasura and Express app

 Run command `docker-compose -d --build`